Apply for a disabled person’s bus pass plus companion

 You can use your bus pass on the following Community Transport services:

-- Call and Go, for half fare travel
+- Call and Go, eligible for a 25% discount against full fare

-- Dial a Ride, for half fare travel
+- Dial a Ride, eligible for a 25% discount against full fare

-- Fleet Link, Yateley Shopper and Eastleigh Parish Links, for half price travel
+- Fleet Link, Yateley Shopper and Eastleigh Parish Links, eligible for a 25% discount against full fare

 - Park and Ride services registered as local bus services (though you must still pay for the parking).